 Not another one.
 Every mouldy old josser slumped on a threadbare cushion had already wished him virility to produce a houseful of pure-blooded progeny.
 Lucius had no great liking for children.
 An heir would suffice.
 His eyes lingered on the woman who would soon grace his bed.
 Not that he'd find the process of creation onerous.
 Narcissa's white-blonde hair and pale, aristocratic beauty was incredibly attractive.

-Bellatrix's clearing of her throat brought his gaze up from contemplating how the skin of his bride to be matched the lustre of the pearls he'd given as a betrothal present.
+Bellatrix's clearing of her throat brought his gaze up from contemplating how the skin of his bride to be matched the lustre of the pearls he'd given her as a betrothal present.
 Smiling with cool civility, Lucius listened with an inner yawn while the witch declared, "May my dear sister know the joy that comes from having a partner committed to supporting the purity of our Houses and the supremacy of wizards everywhere!"

 Aside from blood, he didn't believe there was anything left in the world that was truly pure, but Lucius lifted his glass anyway.
 Sipping an indifferent vintage that would've been better utilised in the kitchen, he met Narcissa's gaze and smiled.
 Nothing pure that stayed that way, at any rate.